kingsor/kingsor.github.io/_posts/2018-09-25-using-architecture-components.md

 ---
 layout: post
 title: "Using Architecture Components"
-description: "This post is a note to self about my first steps in the path for learning to use Docker.
-I started deploying an asp.net core web api in a container."
+description: "This post is a note to self about a talk by Phil Shadlyn on Writing an App with Architecture Components"
 tags:
 - developer
 - android